sguir/ppgcourse/exercise_BP.md

 In this practical class we will try to identify human SNPs with evidences of local adaptive diversification and/or significantly associated to geographical variables while taking into account the null correlation of allele frequencies across populations.

 * We will use a modified version of the data used in Coop et al. (2010).
 It consists of genotypes at 2333 + 2 SNPs for 927 individuals from 52 human populations of the Human Genome Diversity Project (HGDP) panel (Conrad et al. 2006).
 The last two SNPs (rs12913832 and rs1042602) were added manually.
-These two SNPs have been previously reported to be under positive section in European populations and are located in genes (ERC2 and TYR) involved in light skin and eye color (Wilde et al.2014).
+These two SNPs have been previously reported to be under positive selection in European populations and are located in genes (ERC2 and TYR) involved in light skin and eye color (Wilde et al.2014).
 * The geographical variables explored are latitude, longitude and a categorical variable with value = 1 if the population is European and -1 if is not.